Termininja/TelerikAcademy/CSharp/Homework/02. Primitive Data Types and Variables/Readme.md

 **Task 6.** Declare a boolean variable called isFemale and assign an appropriate value corresponding to your gender.

-**Task 7.** Declare two string variables and assign them with "Hello" and "World".
+**Task 7.** Declare two string variables and assign them with `"Hello"` and `"World"`.
 Declare an object variable and assign it with the concatenation of the first two variables (mind adding an interval).
 Declare a third string variable and initialize it with the value of the object variable (you should perform type casting).

 **Task 8.** Declare two string variables and assign them with following value: